Search

 Best for: Mixed spenders who shop on Amazon, Flipkart, Swiggy, and BigBasket

-The Bottom Line: The highest rewards on major e-commerce platforms among entry-level cards.
+The Bottom Line: The highest rewards on major e-commerce platforms are among entry-level cards.
 Perfect if you spread your spending across multiple popular apps.

 Fees & Eligibility